Enet4/dicoogle-classification-api/README.md

       instance of `java.util.Map`.
 In case of an error output, the extra `error` data attribute is reserved to contain a `String` object of an error message.
 Any other information provided in this context may be ignored.
-   4. All converted outputs are to be contained in a proper collection, and that collection must then be returned from the method.
+   4. All converted outputs are to be contained in a proper collection (`instanceof java.util.Collection`), and that collection must then be returned from the method.
 No modifications to the collection or the contained search results should be done by the caller.

-5. Any conversions required for classifying the given data are implementation details that must automatically take place internally.
+6. Any conversions required for classifying the given data are implementation details that must automatically take place internally.
 This includes image resizing/reshaping and pixel/voxel type convertion.
 The classifier is allowed to make a full failure or a partial failure if the data point cannot be properly adapted.

-6. Since query providers in Dicoogle should not throw (as of v2.4.0 or older versions), classifiers must never explicitly throw checked exceptions and should also catch all non-checked exceptions before they are raised beyond the `query` method.
+7. Since query providers in Dicoogle should not throw (as of v2.4.0 or older versions), classifiers must never explicitly throw checked exceptions and should also catch all non-checked exceptions before they are raised beyond the `query` method.
 Java errors are the only exception to this rule.

-7. If a failure occurs at any step of classification, the program must abide to the following rules:
+8. If a failure occurs at any step of classification, the program must abide to the following rules:
    1. The program is allowed to log the problem using the appropriate slf4j logger at any point of handling the failure.